qawolf/eslint-plugin/README.md

 ## Configure imports

-Create `.imports.js/ts` files anywhere in your codebase to configure how the code in those directories needs to be imported.
+Create `.imports.js/ts/cjs/cts` files anywhere in your codebase to configure how the code in those directories needs to be imported.
+If using this in an ESM project (`type` is `"module"` in `package.json`), then the extensions must be `.cjs` or `.cts`.

 If the directory in question contains somewhat independent code modules underneath, export an `absoluteImportPrefix` variable to ensure that the subdirectories are not imported with relative paths: